 KB: I love all of Suzanne Kasler’s pieces for Ballard.
 I had the single cushion Mathes Sofa in mind for its clean lines.
 Paired with Sunbrella fabric, it’s both beautiful while also being durable for our growing family.
 I also knew I wanted to incorporate black lamp shades and solid linen drapes.

-Risks that Pay Off
+Living Room Design Risks that Paid Off

 BD: We spoke with Robin, and she mentioned that you were apprehensive about some of her choices.
 For example, she said the rug was a concern for you.
 Are you pleased with the risks you took?